Ajou-Khronies/OpenVG_1.1_Spec/chapter09.md

 ## 9.4 Pattern Paint
 <a name="Pattern_Paint"></a>

 Pattern paint defines a rectangular pattern of colors based on the pixel values of an image.
 Images are described below in Section 10.
-Each pixel (x, y) of the pattern imagedefines a point of color at the pixel center (x + Â½, y + Â½).
+Each pixel (x, y) of the pattern imagedefines a point of color at the pixel center (x + 1/2, y + 1/2).

 Filtering may be used to construct an interpolated pattern value at the sample point,based on the pattern image pixel values.
 The pattern tiling mode is used to define valuesfor pixel centers in the pattern space that lie outside of the bounds of the pattern.

 Interpolation may be performed between multiple pixels of the pattern image to producean antialiased pattern value.
 The image quality setting at the time of drawing (determinedby the `VG_IMAGE_QUALITY` parameter) is used to control the quality of patterninterpolation.
 If the image quality is set `toVG_IMAGE_QUALITY_NONANTIALIASED`, nearest-neighbor interpolation (pointsampling) is used.
-If the image quality is set to `VG_IMAGE_QUALITY_FASTER` or `VG_IMAGE_QUALITY_BETTER`, higher-quality interpolation will b...(line truncated)...
+If the image quality is set to `VG_IMAGE_QUALITY_FASTER` or `VG_IMAGE_QUALITY_BETTER`, higher-quality interpolation will be used if available.
+Interpolation is done in the color space of the image using a premultiplied representation.

 #### vgPaintPattern
 <a name="vgPaintPattern"></a>